dstockto/pokedex/README.md

-Lets build something awesome like a pokedex using React, Redux, Webpack, and etc. Maybe we can put together a docker file and push up to digital ocean
+Let's build something awesome like a pokedex using React, Redux, Webpack, and etc. Maybe we can put together a docker file and push up to Digital Ocean.